Women's championships in WWE

 The American professional wrestling promotion WWE has maintained several women's championships (except for two interims in the 1990s) since 1983, when the World Wrestling Federation (WWF, now WWE) established the WWF Women's Tag Team Championship.
 One year later, the WWF bought the NWA Women's Championship and renamed it the WWF Women's Championship, establishing their first women's world championship.
 Although the title preceded the company's creation, the WWF claimed a lineage that began in 1956.
 Whenever the WWE brand extension has been implemented (2008–2010; 2016–present), separate women's championships have been created or allocated for each brand.

 As of 2025, WWE promotes two world championships on its main roster: the Women's World Championship on Raw and the WWE Women's Championship on SmackDown.

-WWE also promotes three secondary championships on its main roster: the WWE Women's Intercontinental Championship for RAW, the WWE Women's United States Championship for SmackDown, and the WWE Women's Speed Championship shared between Raw, SmackDown and its developmental brand, NXT.
+WWE also promotes two secondary championships on its main roster: the WWE Women's Intercontinental Championship for RAW and the WWE Women's United States Championship for SmackDown.

 For NXT, WWE promotes the NXT Women's Championship and the NXT Women's North American Championship as its primary and secondary championship respectively.

 For its sub-developmental brand, Evolve, WWE promotes the WWE Women's ID Championship and the WWE Evolve Women's Championship.

 For the tag team division, WWE promotes a tag team championship, the WWE Women's Tag Team Championship, which is defended across all shows.

 Through its acquisition of the assets of World Championship Wrestling in 2001, the WWE currently owns the rights to the WCW Women's Championship and the WCW Women's Cruiserweight Championship.